AlbaXIII/build.mt/README.md

 To summarise, build.mt is character inspiration made simple.

-build.mt was designed initially with Larian’s 2023 release ‘Baldur’s Gate III’ in mind - but future realeases would include many of today's most popular and feature-rich RPGs, with From Software’s 2022 release ‘Elden Ring’ being the first to be added..
+build.mt was designed initially with Larian’s 2023 release ‘Baldur’s Gate III’ in mind - but future realeases would include many of today's most popular and feature-rich RPGs, with From Software’s 2022 release ‘Elden Ring’ being the first to be added.

 This is my fourth Code Institute project and was developed using HTML, CSS, JavaScript, Python, Django, and PostgreSQL.